 Walk up Loughrigg

-Things to do in Ambleside with kids
+Things to do near Ambleside

 Am I missing something?
 Let me know in the comments your top things to do in Ambleside!